juniorrantila/helium/README.md

 ## Usage

 Compilation currently requires a C compiler.
 Make sure you have one installed.
-Helium will use the one set by the `CC` environment variable.
+Helium will use the one set by the `CC` environment variable if it's set, otherwise it defaults to the program `cc`.

 ```sh
 helium file.he